Timeless Knowledge. Adaptable Skills.

 Formally known as the Society of Jesus, the Jesuits are a Roman Catholic apostolic order dedicated to the pursuit of truth and knowledge, and guided by a faith that does justice.
 The order was founded in the 16th century by St. Ignatius of Loyola, a soldier and member of the Spanish nobility whose spiritual conversion inspired him to devote his life to serving others.
 Today the Jesuits are known throughout the world for their contributions to education and their service on behalf of marginalized communities.

-Canisius is proud to be one of 27 Jesuit colleges and universities in the United States, and one of over 180 Jesuit institutions around the globe.
+Canisius is proud to be one of 27 Jesuit colleges and universities in the United States, a prestigious group consistently ranked among the best in the nation, and one of over 200 Jesuit institutions around the globe.